-Not An Unmet Transit Need Unmet Transit Need that is not Reasonable to Meet at this time Unmet Transit Need that is Reasonable to Meet Rocklin, Roseville, Lincoln, and Loomis should have access to SacRT light rail at the junction of Highway 65 and I-80 operating at 15 minute intervals and would reduce the number of commuters on the highway traveling from these Operational co process, and a departments.
-This is not an u cities.
-The bus shelters/benches/areas in general along RT bus lines need power washing, including the sidewalk near and around them.
-Operational co process, and a departments.
-This is not an u Bus seating should be chosen not to include fabric upholstery.
-Operational co process, and a departments.
-This is not an u The SmaRT Ride service from Watt/Butano to Arden-Dimick Library at Watt/Northrop needs to be adjusted so that riders can be dropped off and picked up directly at the library rather than having to stand on Watt Avenue and La Habra.
-Operational co process, and a departments.
-This is not an u The method for counting ridership appears to be inaccurate since it appears to be difficult or impossible to count youth and/or college students who ride for free.
-Operational co process, and a departments.
-This is not an u SacRT needs to operate more buses, possibly four, on the SmaRT Ride service in North Natomas west of I-5 to reduce untenable wait times.
-Operational co process, and a departments.
-This is not an u Extend SmaRT Ride service from North Natomas west of I-5 to the South Natomas area.
-Operational co process, and a departments.
-This is not an u comments are not analyzed as part of the unmet transit needs are passed on to transit agencies to share with the appropriate comments are not analyzed as part of the unmet transit needs I are passed on to transit agencies to share with the appropriate s.
+Not An Unmet Transit Need Unmet Transit Need that is not Reasonable to Meet at this time Unmet Transit Need that is Reasonable to Meet Comments Rocklin, Roseville, Lincoln, and Loomis should have access to SacRT light rail at the junction Highway 65 and I-80 operating at 15 minute intervals and would reduce the number of of Operational comments are not analyzed as part of the unmet transit needs process, and are passed on to transit agencies to share with the appropriate departments. commuters on the highway traveling from the cities. nese This is not an unmet transit need.
+The bus shelters/benches/areas in general a RT bus lines need power washing, including sidewalk near and around them. - Operational comments are not analyzed as part of the unmet transit needs process, and are passed on to transit agencies to share with the appropriate departments.
+This is not an unmet transit need.
+Bus seating should be chosen not to include fabric upholstery.
+Operational comments are not analyzed as part of the unmet transit needs process, and are passed on to transit agencies to share with the appropriate departments.
+This is not an unmet transit need.
+This is not an uninet transit need.
+The SmaRT Ride service from Watt/Butano to Arden-Dimick Library at Watt/Northrop need be adjusted so that riders can be dropped or and picked up directly at the library rather the sping to stond on Worth Avenue and La Hab ds to f nan Operational comments are not analyzed as part of the unmet transit needs process, and are passed on to transit agencies to share with the appropriate departments.
+This is not an unmet transit need. having to stand on Watt Avenue and La Hab d.
+The method for counting ridership appears to inaccurate since it appears to be difficult or impossible to count youth and/or college o be Operational comments are not analyzed as part of the unmet transit needs process, and are passed on to transit agencies to share with the appropriate departments. students who ride for free.
+This is not an unmet transit need.
+SacRT needs to operate more buses, possibl four, on the SmaRT Ride service in North Natomas west of I-5 to reduce untenable wa Operational comments are not analyzed as part of the unmet transit needs process, and are passed on to transit agencies to share with the appropriate departments. times.
+This is not an unmet transit need.
+Extend SmaRT Ride service from North Natowest of I-5 to the South Natomas area. mas Operational comments are not analyzed as part of the unmet transit needs process, and are passed on to transit agencies to share with the appropriate departments.
+This is not an unmet transit need.